 Community Cats Have a Place in the Natural Environment

 Cats have coexisted outdoors with wildlife for thousands of years.
-Reliable science shows that cats are part of our natural ecosystem and do not significantly impact wildlife populations.
-As animal lovers, we want what is best for all animals.
-That means we must address the true threats to all species: human-lead activities like habitat destruction and pollution.
+Reliable science shows that cats are part of natural ecosystems and are not a major cause of wildlife population decline.
+In fact, removing cats from their environment can have a detrimental effect.
+True conservation is compassionate, does not pit one species against another, and addresses the true threats to all species: human-lead activities like habitat destruction and pollution.
 Learn more Cats and Wildlife.

-Community cats are generally not socialized, or friendly, to people.
+Community cats are generally not socialized to people and are attached to their outdoor homes and feline families.
 That means they are unable to live indoors with people, and are therefore unadoptable.
-Community cats should not be taken to shelters because, nationwide, 70 percent of cats in shelters are killed.
-That number rises to virtually 100 percent for community cats.
+Community cats’ inability to be adopted–among other factors–means they are far too often killed in shelters, which are already stressful environments for them.
 The only humane and effective approach to community cats is TNR, and more and more communities and shelters are embracing it through Shelter-Neuter-Return (SNR) and Return to Field (RTF) programs.
 Learn more about Transforming Shelters to Save More Cats.

 Trap-Neuter-Return Helps Cats and the Community